 Figure A-3.
-Sensor electronics enclosure and sensor J-box with covers removed
+Sensor electronics enclosure and sensor J-box with covers removed.
+Note flow arrow is clockwise to the sensor wiring side of the enclosure (standard orientation).

 The electronics enclosure contains the sensor control board, optional AC power supply and LCD/keypad and is mounted via the pipe nipple as shown in Figure A-4.
-Two U clamps around the pipe nipple to a metal mounting adaptor (Optional Kurz part #

-700494-) frame or pipe stand are sufficient.
-It is important to know that the sensor serial number must be matched with the same serial number electronics unit.
-These two parts are not interchangeable unless the electronics configuration file is matched with the sensor serial number.
+Two U clamps around the pipe nipple to a metal mounting adaptor (Optional Kurz part # 700494-) frame or pipe stand are sufficient.
+It is important to note that the serial number on the sensor enclosure must match the serial number on the electronics enclosure.
+These two parts are not interchangeable with another TS flow meter.